Enjoy the North Carolina Side of the Park

 Elk calf stands in a bush.

-Elk are often seen in the Cataloochee Valley and the Oconaluftee Valley.
+Elk are often seen in Cataloochee Valley and Oconaluftee Valley.

-There are plenty of things to see and do on the south side of the Great Smoky Mountains National Park.
-Take a walk to a picturesque waterfall, wander through a historic log cabin, or watch an elk graze in a secluded mountain valley; whatever you do, you will find something spectacular in the North Carolina Smokies!
+The south side of Great Smoky Mountains National Park offers plenty to see and do.
+Walk to a picturesque waterfall, wander through a historic log cabin, or watch an elk graze in a secluded mountain valley—whatever you do, you will find something spectacular in the North Carolina Smokies!

-Stop by the Oconaluftee Visitor Center for information, park maps, and to pick up a free copy of the Smokies Guide newspaper.
-For additional books, DVDs, music and more, visit the Great Smoky Mountains Association bookstore located inside the visitor center.
+Stop by the Oconaluftee Visitor Center for information, park maps, and a free copy of the Smokies Guide newspaper.
+For additional books, DVDs, music, and more, visit the Smokies Life bookstore inside the visitor center or online.

 Scenic Drives

 • The Blue Ridge Parkway and Cherohala Skyway are both located outside the park, but offer spectacular views of the mountains.
-The parkway can be accessed from US-441 just south of the Oconaluftee Visitor Center.
-Access to the skyway is along US-129 near Robbinsville, NC.
+The Blue Ridge Parkway can be accessed from US-441 just south of the Oconaluftee Visitor Center.
+Access to the skyway is along US-129 near Robbinsville, North Carolina.
 Both roads are subject to weather closures, especially in winter.

 Historic Structures